iffyio/iffyio.github.io/_posts/2015-09-16-client-side-haskell.md

  `animate` updates that state with the update function, writes the updated state back to the state variable then waits 30 milliseconds before repeating the whole process so it runs in a loop.
  Later on we'll add a few more functions used to compose the update function but for now it consists only of the `moveBall`. `atomicWriteIORef` is similar to `atomicModifyIORef` but overwrites the variable with a new state.
-This feels more efficient here since we can extract our pure state, pass it around various functions composed by the update function and then, only once do we need to commit the sinful act of changing the value referenced by our `IORef` monad  &#128519;.
+This feels more efficient here since we can extract our pure state, pass it around various functions composed by the update function and then, only once do we need to commit the sinful act of changing the value referenced by our `IORef` variable  &#128519;.

 Now add the following as the last line of our main function `animate canvas stateRef`